buckaroo-pm/buckaroo-pm.github.io/pages/posts/value-ptr-the-missing-smart-ptr.md

 int main() {
   auto w = createWindow();

   ASSERT(w);

+  // auto w2 = widget;
+  // The above would error,
-  // auto w2 = widget; // error: unique_ptr has no copy-constructor
+  //   unique_ptr has no copy-constructor

-  auto w3 = move(widget); // w3 owns now the widget, w is empty
+  auto w3 = move(widget);
+  // w3 now owns the widget, w is empty

   ASSERT(w3 && !w);
-  // w3 calls destructor of widget; only one object at a time owns the Widget return 0;
+  // w3 calls destructor of widget;
+  //   only one object at a time owns the Widget

+  return 0;
 }
 ```